Whiteknight/ParserObjects/docs/v3/parser_usage.md

 })
 ```

 Another concern is a parser which expects to parse the entirety of the input string.
-Leaving some input unparsed will result in an error.
-There are two ways to handle this case.
-First you can include the `End` parser in your parser graph to make sure that your parse hits the end of input in order to make a successful result, or you can check the input sequence after the parse has concluded to make sure it is empty:
+In these cases, leaving some input unparsed should result in an error.
+There are two ways to fulfill this requirement.
+First you can include the `End` parser in your parser graph to make sure that your parse hits the end of input in order to make a successful result.
+Second, you can check the input sequence after the parse has concluded to make sure it is empty:

 ```csharp
 // Option 1: End must match or the whole rule fails